Grand Duke Michael Mikhailovich of Russia: Exile

 The family maintained their contacts in British society, appearing in Country Life magazine in 1899.
 In 1900, the grand duke began renting Keele Hall, a stately home in Staffordshire, a few miles from Newcastle-under-Lyme.
 During the ten years he lived there, he entered country society.
 Michael was very pleased when the town council of Newcastle-under-Lyme in late 1902 conferred on him the distinction of Lord High Steward of the borough.
 In 1903 he unveiled a statue of Queen Victoria in Newcastle-under-Lyme.
 The statue (with inscription to him) now stands in the Queen's Gardens by the Ironmarket.
-He was also a frequent visitor of North Berwick, a seaside resort in Scotland.
+He was also a frequent visitor to North Berwick, a seaside resort in Scotland.
 In July 1901, Edward VII appointed him an Honorary Knight Grand Cross of the Royal Victorian Order (GCVO), the house order of the royal family.

 Part of the year was spent at his villa in the south of France.
 The grand duke was the founder and president of the Cannes Golf Club, where he often played during the winter season.
 In the south of France, he usually met his relatives, particularly his sister Anastasia who owned a villa nearby.
 In 1903, Michael's father had a stroke and was moved to Cannes.
 The old grand duke was charmed by his daughter-in-law and his Torby grandchildren.
 The presence of Michael's father also frequently brought Michael's brother Alexander and his family to Cannes, and these were later followed by other grand dukes.
 He socialised there with other royalty who also stayed at the Riviera.
 Grand Duke Michael helped finance the Carlton Hotel in Cannes.

-During the Russo-Japanese war, Michael Mikhailovich organised a hospital for wounded Russian officers.
+During the Russo-Japanese War, Michael Mikhailovich organised a hospital for wounded Russian officers.
 It was around this time that he shaved off his beard and stopped dyeing his hair.
 He was described as a born autocrat, single-minded, and a stickler for protocol.